 Nonylphenol ethoxylates (NPEs)

 This ingredient is found in laundry detergents and all-purpose cleaners.
-Studies have linked exposure to negative reproductive and development effects in rodents.
+Studies have linked exposure to adverse reproductive and developmental effects in rodents.
 It can also disrupt the endocrine system [8, 9, 10].

-Research about the negative effects of fragrances has limited because of the industry’s long standing policy of keeping ingredients a trade secret.
+Research about the adverse effects of fragrances has limited because of the industry’s long-standing policy of keeping ingredients a trade secret.